 A Quick Word on Digital Backup

-I don’t want to get into a whole thing here because that would take away from the focus of this article, but I do want to mention my digital backup system.
+I don’t have time to go into great detail in this post, but I do want to mention my digital backup system.
 I’m all about redundancy.
 I want a backup plan to my backup plan.
-I’m not saying my way is the right way but I’d like to share with you how I backup my digital files.
+I’m not saying my way is the right way, but I wanted to make sure I shared with you how I backup my digital files.

 - Evernote.
 All my files are stored on the Evernote servers.